 Constitutionally, Ukraine protects freedom of thought, conscience and religion.
 Article 35 states, “The Church and religious organisations in Ukraine are separated from the State, and the school — from the Church.
 No religion shall be recognised by the State as mandatory”.

 For 75 years the Soviet authorities promoted atheism, courses on which were taught at schools.
-Furthermore, religion was banned and people were persecuted for any demonstration of religious faith.
+Furthermore, religion was proclaimed “the opium of the people” and banned; people were persecuted for any demonstration of religious faith.
 As with several other ex-Soviet states, religion has re-surged following the collapse of the Soviet Union.

 Education and children’s rights

-On the other hand, public schools offer a course called “Human and the World” as an elective for high school pupils, which is aimed at promotion of humanistic ideology based on the priority of human values, and shaping a humanist culture among the modern youth.
+As an alternative, public schools offer a course called “Ethics”, “Learning to Live Together”, “Culture of Good Neighborliness” or similar as an elective for high school pupils, which is aimed at promotion of humanistic ideology based on the priority of human values, and shaping a humanist culture among the modern youth.
+In September 2020, the government made human rights a compulsory element in the school curriculum for pupils aged 11 to 15, effective from 2022.

-The All-Ukraine Council of Churches and Religious Organisations (AUCCRO) has urged the government to provide state accreditation of religious schools, which teach theological education.
-According to the new Law of Ukraine On Higher Education (2014) religious institutions obtained the right to be licensed by the Ministry of Education, and their diplomas are recognized as equal to diplomas from other higher educational institutions of the country.
+According to the Law of Ukraine On Higher Education (2014) religious institutions obtained the right to be licensed by the Ministry of Education, and their diplomas are recognized as equal to diplomas from other higher educational institutions of the country.
+In 2015 Ukrainian religions obtained the right to create general educational institutions, including kindergartens, secondary schools, and universities.

 Family, community and society